cnslab-network-security/homework1/README.md

 In this lab, we will implement basic network programs (especially TCP client-server model) and some well-known network scanners, such as UDP scanner and traceroute.
 As previously mentioned, we will use Python 3 in order to quickly build and run network applications.

 This repository has four subdirectories, each of which corresponds to an individual task.
-Please read the following decriptions carefully before you start this lab.
+Please read the following descriptions carefully before you start this lab.

 ## Installing and Running Docker

 To run the same environment across different OSes (i.e., Windows, macOS), we'll implement and test our programs on a Docker container, a lightweight virtualization platform.
 The easiest way of using Docker at any OS is to install Docker Desktop, which can be downloaded from [here](https://www.docker.com/products/docker-desktop/).
 You will need to choose a suitable binary according to your OS and hardware architecture.
 For example, I installed the Docker Desktop built for Apple Chip because my laptop is m1 MacBook.

 Once you install Docker Desktop and run it, you will be able to use Docker commands.
-You can check this by openning terminal and type `docker -v`.
+You can check this by opening terminal and type `docker -v`.
 For example, in Windows, you can use PowerShell.
 In macOS, you can use the terminal app or iTerm2.
 If you see that the terminal prints a Docker version, you're now prepared to run our Dockerfile.

 This directory contains a shell script file, `run_docker.sh`.
 Open the terminal and type `bash run_docker.sh`.
 You should see the following output: